Weighted $L^p\to L^q$-boundedness of commutators and paraproducts in the Bloom setting: Abstract

+In the unweighted case $\mu=\lambda=1$, by a result of Hyt\"onen the boundedness of the commutator $[b,T]$ is, after factoring out constants, characterized by the boundedness of pointwise multiplication by $b$, which amounts to the non-cancellative condition $b\in L^{pq/(p-q)}$.
+We provide a counterexample showing that this characterization breaks down in the weighted case $\mu\in A_p$ and $\lambda\in A_q$.
+Therefore, the introduction of our new, cancellative condition is necessary.

-In parallel to commutators, we also characterize the boundedness of dyadic paraproducts $\Pi_b$ in the Bloom setting for all $p,q \in (1,\infty)$.
-This completes the characterisation of the $L^p(\mu) \to L^q(\lambda)$-boundedness of both commutators of Calder\'on--Zygmund operators and pointwise multiplication and of paraproducts in the Bloom setting for all $p,q \in (1,\infty)$.
+In parallel to commutators, we also characterize the weighted boundedness of dyadic paraproducts $\Pi_b$ in the missing exponent range $p\neq q$.
+Combined with previous results in the complementary exponent ranges, our results complete the characterization of the weighted boundedness of both commutators and of paraproducts for all exponents $p,q \in (1,\infty)$.

-\subjclass[2020]{Primary: 42B20; Secondary: 47B47} \keywords{commutator, paraproduct, singular integral, Muckenhoupt weight}
+\subjclass[2020]{Primary: 42B20; Secondary: 47B47} \keywords{Commutator, Paraproduct, Singular integral, Muckenhoupt weight}